Silver Sparrow (malware)

-The Silver Sparrow computer virus is malware that runs on x86- and Apple M1-based Macintosh computers.
+The Silver Sparrow computer virus is malware that runs on x86- and Apple M1-based Mac computers.
 Engineers at the cyber security firm Red Canary have detected two versions of the malware in January and February 2021.

 Description

 Two versions of the malware were reported.
 The first version (described as the "non-M1" version) is compiled for Intel x86-64.
 It was first detected in January 2021.
 The second version contains code that runs natively on Apple's proprietary M1 processor, and was probably released in December 2020 and discovered in February 2021.
 The virus connects to a server hosted on Amazon Web Services.
 The software includes a self-destruct mechanism.

 As of 23 February 2021, information about how the malware is spread and what system may be compromised is sparse.
 It is uncertain whether Silver Sparrow is embedded inside malicious advertisements, pirated software, or bogus Adobe Flash Player updaters.
 Red Canary has theorized that systems could have been infected through malicious search engine results that might have directed them to download the code.
 The ultimate object of the malware's release is also still unknown.

 Silver Sparrow is the second malware virus observed to include M1-native code.